Fact vs Fiction: The Great season 2 episode 3, Alone at Last

 When Catherine discusses losing Leo, Elizabeth (Belinda Bromilow) is optimistic when she observes “First love is good, but I also recommend twenty-first.”

 Catherine didn’t hit this number but she had a dozen lovers in her lifetime.
 At the time of the coup, she was engaged in a liaison with Count Grigory Grigoryevich Orlov.
 Orlov and his four brothers were instrumental in the plot to overthrow Peter (and his suspicious death).
-Several months before Catherine rose to power she had a child by Orlov; Peter was unaware of this event.
+Several months before Catherine rose to power she had a child with Orlov.
+Peter was unaware of this event.

 It is also notable that on the day of the coup in 1762 when she rode between thousands of men (estimated somewhere between 14,000 and 20,000) she met Grigory Potemkin who is considered the most important man in her life — although they didn’t become romantically involved until 1774.
-The very loose Hulu adaptation has not introduced Orlov and it is unclear whether he or Potemkin will make an appearance.
+The loose adaptation has not introduced Orlov and it is unclear whether he or Potemkin will make an appearance.

 Is it Russian to suffer?